ScienceOfComputerProgramming/SCICO-D-20-00070/README.md

     $ git sciit

-On Unix-like systems, the installation places a `git-sciit` script into a centralised `bin` directory, which should be in your `PATH`.
+On Unix-like systems, the installation places a `git-sciit` script into a centralised `bin` directory, which should be in the `PATH` environment variable.

-On Windows, `git-sciit.exe` is placed into a centralised `Scripts` directory which should also be in your `PATH`.
+On Windows, `git-sciit.exe` is placed into a centralised `Scripts` directory which should also be in the `PATH`.